mileweb/docs-content-legal/en/docs/aup.md

 ## Changes and Updates

 We may update or modify this AUP from time to time according to changes in our business operations or applicable laws.
 We may withdraw parts, or content of the Websites without notice, at our discretion.
-If we update this AUP, we will publish its latest version on our official websites.
+If we update this AUP, we will publish its latest version on the CDN Pro websites.
 The revised terms will come into effect immediately upon posting.
 We recommend that you check this AUP regularly to familiarize yourself with {{title}}’ practices and to be aware of any material changes.

 We recognize that through certain points of time some of the content on this site may be outdated.
 We will do our best to keep information up to date, but we are under no obligation to do so.
 You acknowledge that such information may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 ## Governing Law and Jurisdiction

-This AUP shall be governed by and construed in accordance with the laws of the United States.
+This AUP shall be governed by and construed in accordance with the laws of the United States, excluding its conflict of laws rules.
 Disputes arising in connection with this AUP shall be subject to the exclusive jurisdiction of the courts of the United States.